Positselski duality in $\infty$-categories: Positselski duality

 The motivation for proving local duality in this setup was to have the following visually beautiful description of local duality.

 Here the dotted arrows correspond to taking the right-orthogonal complement.

-\begin{remark} A visual, and intuitional, problem with the above picture is that the contramodule category is dependent on the coalgebra $\Gamma\1$ and not on its unit $\Lambda \1$.
-In the abelian situation, there is a notion of contramodule over a topological ring which would perfectly fix this issue, as one can show that $\Lambda \1$ is always an adic $\E_\infty$-ring.
-We plan to explore this connection in future work.
-The above comment in \cref{rm:contramodular-BB} on a Barr--Beck result for contramodules might then be more easily accessible in this case, as one does not have to construct the unit in a dual but equal category.
-It might also be possible directly by using Positselski's notion of a \emph{dedualizing complex}, see \cite{positselski_2016}. \end{remark}

-\begin{remark} In local duality there is another functor, that we did not really consider here, which is the right adjoint to the inclusion $\C^{\K-loc}\hookrightarrow \C$.
-This functor is given by $V = \iHom(L\1, -)$.
+\begin{remark} In the local duality theorem there is another naturally appearing functor---briefly encountered in the proof of \cref{thm:Positselski-duality-coidempotent}---which is the right adjoint to the inclusion $\C\Kloc\hookrightarrow \C$, given by $V \simeq \iHom(L\1, -)$.
 As discussed in \cref{ex:algebra-module-monad} it is a comonadic functor, and its category of comodules is equivalent to $\Mod_{L\1}$.
 We can think of the objects in $\Comod_{\iHom(L\1,-)}$ as ``co-contramodules''.
 Adding these to the picture gives

 which also makes this story enticingly connected to $4$-periodic semi-orthogonal decompositions and spherical adjunctions---see \cite[Section 2.5]{dyckerhoff-kaparanov-schechtman-soibelman_2024}. \end{remark}